FakeWatch: A Framework for Detecting Fake News to Ensure Credible Elections: Discussion

-\paragraph{Research Gaps and Future Directions}
+\subsection{Research Gaps and Future Directions}

-The methodology used for data curation, initially focused on the United States, can be expanded to cover a wider geographic scope, including North America and other regions.
+The methodology used for data curation, initially focusing on the United States, can be expanded to cover a wider geographic scope, including North America and other regions.
 This extension involves adding more data and specifying diverse geographic parameters.
-By including various linguistic and contextual nuances from different regions, the curated dataset can better capture misinformation patterns across different locations.
-Additionally, we provide a robust framework and detailed data construction guidelines that can be adapted by researchers and developers to enhance datasets for similar studies in diverse geographical contexts.
+Nevertheless, we provide a robust framework and detailed data construction guidelines that can be adapted by researchers and developers to enhance datasets for similar studies in diverse geographical contexts.

-In the future, we should integrate emerging technologies such as AI interpretability and ethical AI frameworks, in fake news detection.
-The future of fake news classification lies in cross-disciplinary research that merges technology, psychology, and media studies.
-Developing adaptive algorithms capable of evolving with changing news narratives is a crucial direction for future exploration.
+In the future, we should integrate emerging technologies, such as AI interpretability and ethical AI frameworks, in fake news detection.
+Future works should also consider cross-disciplinary research that merges technology, psychology, and media studies.
+Developing adaptive algorithms capable of evolving with changing news narratives is an important for future exploration.
 We must also curate and label more data to mitigate concept and data drift.
 Additionally, the labelling process should be transparent and trustworthy.

-Nevertheless, this research lays a foundation in fake news data construction and provides a hub for further investigation and development.